michielappelman/workers-sso-auto-login/README.md

 npx wrangler d1 execute workers-sso-auto-login-d1 --remote --file=./drizzle/0000_create-db.sql
 ```

-Insert mappings for your users by visiting the [Cloudflare D1](https://dash.cloudflare.com/?to=/:account/workers/d1) section of the dashboard and the created D1 database and table.

 ### 3. Deploy the Worker

 Configure the required environment variables in your `wrangler.jsonc`: